dakual/bash-commands/README.md

-tree -a           # List directory and file tree including hidden tree -d           # List directory tree wc file           # List number of lines words and characters in the file
+tree -a           # List directory and file tree including hidden tree -d           # List directory tree wc file           # List number of lines words and characters in the file type wget         # Find the binary which wget        # Find the binary whereis wget      # Find the binary, source, and manual page files
 ```

 ### PROCESS MANAGEMENT